fjodor-rybakov/discord-nestjs/packages/core/README.md

 ```

 ### ℹ️ Prefix commands <a name="PrefixCommands"></a>

+> If you install `@angular-devkit/schematics-cli` and [@discord-nestjs/schematics](https://github.com/fjodor-rybakov/discord-nestjs/tree/master/packages/schematics)
+> , you can run the follow command to create a prefix-command bot template:
+> `schematics @discord-nestjs/schematics:application --template prefix-command`

 To create a command with a prefix from the `messageCreate` event use the `@PrefixCommand` decorator.
 The following code will create a `!start` prefix command.